TomJHKR/Tomtils/readme.md

 ## Usage 🖥️

 ### Command-Line Arguments 📜

-Tomtils provides a command-line interface (CLI) that allows you to specify the method you want to execute and pass input as needed.

 - **`-m` / `--method`**: The method to execute (e.g., `decode64`, `fang`).
 - **`-i` / `--input`**: (Optional) The input for the method.